vmware-archive/sshfs-mountie/README.md

 # sshfs-mountie

-Mountie allows CF applications to mount filesystems provided by the [cf-sshfs](https://github.com/pivotal-cf/cf-sshfs) service.
+Mountie allows CF applications to mount one or more filesystems provided by the [cf-sshfs](https://github.com/pivotal-cf/cf-sshfs) service.

 To use mountie with a CF app that you've already started: